Spring and summer sessions

-School Sessions on the Downs
+Primary school sessions on the Downs

 During spring and summer, the meadow areas are growing tall and are alive with wild flowers, chicks are preparing to fledge, and the whole environment is buzzing with invertebrates.
+In autumn the Downs become a patchwork of colour as the leaves begin to turn and berries ripen on the trees.

 Hungry caterpillars and beautiful butterflies – lifecycles!